biobricks/commitdb/README.md

 Check if a commit is a merge (it has multiple prevs)

 You can optionally call isMerge synchronously if you supply a commit object instead of a commit id.

 Usage is the same as .isTail

+## .isRevert

+Check if a commit is a revert from a previous commit.

+You can optionally call isMerge synchronously if you supply a commit object instead of a commit id.

+Usage is the same as .isTail except that if the commit _is_ a revert then .isRevert returns the commit id of the commit that was reverted from.

 # ToDo